sk0x0y/mobile-perf-poc/memory-bank/progress.md

 - Implementation of utility functions (data generation, formatting, validation) in both frameworks.
 - Implementation of service functions (API, storage) in both frameworks.
 - Integration of performance metrics display in the UI for both applications.
 - Addressing the peer dependency warning for `react-native-fast-image` in the React Native project.
+(Note: This will be resolved by switching to `expo-image`).
 - Setting up and running automated performance tests for both frameworks.
 - Analyzing performance test results and documenting findings in `memory-bank/progress.md`.
 - Preparing a report comparing the performance of React Native and Flutter based on the test results.